anthobarbarich/pc2020/content/boats-live-stream.md

 Dear citizens,

 We've missed you...
-But these past months we've been working on something that will give us a chance to reconnect.
+But in the past few months, we've been working on something that will give us a chance to reconnect.
 On July 1st and 2nd, we’ll be live streaming from the beautiful domain of Ribaucourt with some carefully selected artists and in presence of 200 lucky citizens each day.
 A kind of intimate edition of Paradise City.

 Line-up: